Fox Reporting and Control

 The Shire is seeking expressions of interest from landowners for a fox trapping trial program.
 In early 2017 there was a national release of a new strain of a rabbit biocontrol virus.
 The spread of this disease will reduce rabbit populations, which has a range of environmental benefits.
 However removing rabbits can also increase fox hunting impacts on native fauna, unless the fox population is reduced at the same time.

-If you have bushland areas on your property and you are interested in having a trap on your land, please submit an Expression of Interest Form by post or email before 28 April 2017.
 The trapping program will be undertaken by a licenced contractor, using padded-jaw traps in accordance with the Animal Welfare Act 2002.